catamphetamine/react-pages/README-ADVANCED.md

   // (is `true` by default)
   //
   // (does not affect server side routing
-  //  and server side page preloading)
+  //  and server side page loading)
   //
   // Can be used to offload React server-side rendering
   // from the server side to the client's web browser